nasane/moarTP/README.txt

 Download the plugin from http://dev.bukkit.org/server-mods/moarTP.
 Place in your plugins folder for your Bukkit server, and reload the server.
 It should be ready to go!

 -----Changelog-----

+v0.31
+-Fixed a major bug that caused errors in inter-world teleporting.

 v0.30
 -Second release